rsbandhu/Computer_Vision_keypoint_detection/README.md

 ![Facial Keypoint Detection][image1]

-The project will be broken up into a few main parts in four Python notebooks, **only Notebooks 2 and 3 (and the `models.py` file) will be graded**:
+The project will be broken up into a few main parts in four Python notebooks:

 __Notebook 1__ : Loading and Visualizing the Facial Keypoint Data